F3KScore is a Java-based desktop program, originally developed for managing F3K (hand launch glider) contests.

 - Generate a random flight matrix, accounting for frequency conflicts, and team protection if desired.

-- Optimize the flight matrix relative to the number of pilot-pilot interactions.
+- Optimize the flight matrix relative to the number of pilot-pilot matchups.

 - Generate a start (call-up) list of pilots for all rounds and groups.